|1 Crore+ students have signed up on EduRev. Have you?|

 The growing more and more of plants is called:

 Afforestation is the establishment of a forest or stand of trees (forestation) in an area where there was no previous tree cover.

-Coelom is cavity between alimentary canal and body wall enclosed by
+The coelom is the cavity between the alimentary canal and body wall enclosed by:

-By definition a true coelom is the coelom lined by mesoderm on both sides because a true coelom is produced either by splitting in the mesoderm or by fusion of mesodermally lined pouches.
+By definition, a true coelom is a coelom lined by mesoderm on both sides, because true coelom is produced either by splitting in the mesoderm or by fusion of mesodermally lined pouches.

 Brunner's glands (or duodenal glands) are compound tubular submucosal glands found in that portion of the duodenum which is above the hepatopancreatic sphincter (a.k.a. sphincter of Oddi).

 Marine poisonous snake is characterised by:

 Ascariasis can be treated by antihelminthic drugs such as Alcopar, Antipar, santonin, chenopodium oil and Tetrachloroethylene etc.